nico14-d/Portfolio/Projects/SQL/DVDRental, SalesHistory/README.md

 ## SQL DDL & Functions for Data Management and Analysis (DVDRental)

-This project includes DDL (Data Definition Language) operations and SQL functions designed for the DVDRental database.
+This section includes DDL (Data Definition Language) operations and SQL functions designed for the DVDRental database.
 The goal is to demonstrate expertise in creating views, functions, and stored procedures that enhance database efficiency, ensure data integrity, and optimize querying for analytical and transactional use cases.

 **Key Features & Technologies:**